davialbuquerque998/CRUD-Project/README.md

 ### 2. Backend setup

-- Create a .env file in the backend directory by copying from .env.example and update the necessary environment variables.
+- Navigate to the backend directory and install the required dependencies:

 ```bash
 cd CRUD-Project/backend